Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 Why This Is Commonly Mistaken for an Ice Maker Leak

-Many homeowners report that their RF28F5001SR is leaking from the ice maker when, in fact, the leak is coming from the refrigerator’s defrost system.
+Many homeowners think their RF28F5001SR is leaking from the ice maker when, in fact, the leak is coming from the refrigerator’s defrost system.
 The defrost drain collects condensation from the evaporator coils and routes it to a drain pan at the bottom of the unit.
-If this drain becomes blocked by ice or debris, water will pool on the freezer floor, directly beneath the evaporator coils—which happens to be near the ice maker area.
+If this drain becomes blocked by ice or debris, water will pool on the freezer floor, directly beneath the evaporator coils—which just so happens to be near the ice maker area.

 How to Identify a Defrost Drain Problem

-2. Unplug the RF28F5001SR and locate the defrost drain line at the back wall of the freezer compartment, typically near the bottom.
+2. Unplug the RF28F5001SR and find the defrost drain line at the back wall of the freezer compartment, typically near the bottom.
 It’s a small plastic tube.

 3. Insert a straightened wire or pipe cleaner through the drain opening to clear any blockages.